 I still have a pozo.
 But others near me are on mains sewage.
 Pipes never got laid to 7 houses near me.

 Felipe, You have an extra 2 sections of charges compared to our bill, Saneamiento and Depuracion.
 We are not on mains sewerage and cannot be connected although some areas in Los Huevanillas have been.
-Therefore we have a
+Therefore we have a legal 2 chamber septic tank (not a pozo negro).

 All your other charges are the same rate as ours.